carolinelbp/cyclistic-bike-share/README.md

 <br><br>

 ### Time of day: Do casual users ride across the day while members ride during commuting hours?
 TBC

-### Seasonality: Are there strong seasonal patterns in casual rider behavior that differ from members?

 ```sql

 -- This query calculates the percentage of total rides per month that were taken by casual users